abstractmath.org

 Informally, a set is a collection of items.
 The items which constitute a particular set are called the elements or members of the set.

-¨ Text Box: Many math texts (and teachers) give examples of sets whose elements are not math objects, for example the set of Presidents of the US.
+Many math texts and teachers give examples of sets whose elements are not math objects, for example the set of Presidents of the United States.
 I rarely do that on this website.
-Such sets are abstract objects but not math objects in the sense used here (they may vary with time, for example).
-Any type of data determines a set the set of all data of that type.
-Thus there is a set of integers, a set of numbers, a set of letters of the English alphabet, and so on.
+Such sets are abstract objects but not math objects in the sense used in abstractmath.org (they may vary with time, for example).

 Sets: Notation